 However, at Petplan we recognize there are two types of pre-existing conditions: those which can be cured, and those which cannot be cured.
 If your pet has experienced a curable condition previous to enrolling in a Petplan pet insurance policy, the condition, while pre-existing, may be eligible for coverage after an exclusionary period.
 Provided your pet’s medical history shows no further episodes of the condition subsequent to the initial episode, coverage for the condition may be restored.
 For further information, visit our FAQs.

-As is standard in the industry, there is a waiting period on Petplan policies before accidents and illnesses can be considered coverable.
+As is standard in the industry, there is a waiting period on Petplan policies before injuries and illnesses can be considered coverable.
 The waiting period will not apply to any renewal of this policy if continuous coverage is maintained.

-There is a fifteen (15) day waiting period after the effective date of the policy during which we will not cover any illness of your pet.
+There is a fifteen (15) day waiting period after the effective date of the policy during which we will not cover any injury or illness of your pet.

-Pet’s last visit to vet
+Pet’s last visit to vet/first exam

 Your failure to have a first exam of your pet may void the policy.
 If voided, the policy premium will be refunded.
 Additionally, any conditions that are related to, caused by, or resulting from medical condition(s) or clinical sign(s) observed or recorded at the first exam performed after the effective date of the policy are also excluded from coverage.
 This section applies to both new policies and policy years where your pet has not received the care described in Section VII.6.a of the terms and conditions.